DataJediAcademy/fintech_credit_risk_modelling/README.md

   - your EDA should provide insights that would enable [LendingClub](https://www.lendingclub.com/) provide better customized offerings to its customers.
 - Develop a regression model that predicts if a customer would default or not (N.B - try out different models)
 - Develop a customer risk categorization model (Low, Medium, High)
+- LendingClub would like to know how knowing the prior knowledge of the FICO helps in determining if a customer would default or not
+- Can you build a model to determine a customer's FICO before he is approved a loan.
+(NB.
+This would be helpful to enable LendingClub enters markets that do not currently use FICO)
 - Develop a system that makes a counter loan offer to customers